Arizona Alliance of Black

 National Science Board, Science and Engineering Indicators 2010.
 Arlington VA, National Science Foundation

-Saturday sessions are held at GCU and offers elementary and middle school students an opportunity to experience STEAM studies through a hands-on approach to challenging curriculum.
+The Saturday sessions offers elementary and middle school students an opportunity to experience STEAM studies through a hands-on approach to challenging curriculum.

 "Closing achievement gaps is a critical issue.
 The performance of Blacks is systematically different from that of other racial and ethnic groups.
 Decreasing gaps in student achievement means that we must increase the learning gains of Blacks."